RitheeshBaradwaj/LAMP-Cookbook/README.md

 LAMP
 ====
-I have built a LAMP cookbook using chef.
+I have built a LAMP cookbook using chef.<br>
 Linux, Apache, MySQL, Python

 The chef-repo